astravant/digitalgarden/_pages/index.md

 # Welcome 🌱

 Welcome to a digital garden!
-This is my collection of imperfect notes, essays, and ideas growing slowly over time.
-A multi-year project of information sensemaking.
-Generally speaking, this virtual space will share thoughts on entrepreneurship, health, history, philosophy, startups, and technology.
+This is my collection of imperfect notes, essays, and ideas growing slowly over time: a multi-year project of information sensemaking.
+Generally speaking, this virtual space will share thoughts on entrepreneurship, history, philosophy, startups, and technology.
 It will use bi-directional linking - a lot of internal links - to connect notes together.
 Feel free to connect with me on Twitter [here](https://twitter.com/brandonspiess) 👋

 <img src="/assets/digital-garden_web.jpg"/>